Periodic Neural Codes and Sound Localization in Barn Owls: Algebraic signatures of periodic codes

 \subsection{The canonical form of $\km$ periodic codes}

 One question of algebraic interest is whether the canonical forms of $\km$ periodic codes have any significant properties.
-In particular, it could be asked if whether a code is periodic can be detected from its canonical form.
+In particular, can the canonical form be used to detect whether a code is periodic?
 In this section, we first give the canonical form for a periodic code on $k+m$ neurons.
 We then prove several lemmas which extend these results from codes on $k+m$ neurons to codes on $n$ neurons, allowing us to present the canonical form of any $\km$ periodic code in Theorem~\ref{fullCF}.

-We first introduce the definition of the \textit{interval} between two vertices, which will be useful in our formulation of the canonical form of a periodic code.
+We first introduce the definition of the \textit{interval mod n} between two indices, which will be useful in our formulation of the canonical form of a periodic code.
 Recall our notation,